killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 No HDMI alternate mode mentioned anywhere.
 I'm fairly certain this description is plain wrong, though.
 A bit earlier it says this is "1x HDMI, max. resolution 1920x1080 / 60Hz" and "it allows to transfer video and stereo audio".
 Surely, they did not build a converter from DisplayPort to HDMI, _and_ added an external sound card, _and_ convert all that to an HDMI compatible TMDS stream, when they could just use HDMI alternate mode.
 They wouldn't, would they?

+#### Update with benchmarks

+Using the i-tech dock (see below), I can connect my TV (1920×1080 @ 60 Hz) over HDMI, and still use Ethernet as well as two USB 3 ports without any problems (one just connects to the USB 3 hub in my main display, with mouse and keyboard connected).
+Benchmarking two external USB 3 drives (one 2.5″ 2TB HDD from Segate, and one Sandisk SSD with a separate SATA 3 to USB 3 adapter), I can't find any difference between connected the drives using an Apple USB-C-to-A adapter and connecting them to the dock (with HDMI and Ethernet also connected).
+Both drives are not _that_ fast, though: The SSD's top speed was 235 MB/s which is still well below the theoretical top speed of 5 GB/s (625 MB/s) of USB 3.
+Oh, and did I mention my 4k display also works with this dock (@ 30 Hz, of course)?

 ### MHL

 Oh, you thought I was done talking about displays?
 Sorry!